virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-For the water noise we need 2d vector, which we are going to get from the hit point position on the box.
-If the face is perpendicular to the Z axis, then we will use XY coordinates.
-If it is perpendicular to the Y axis - XZ, and so on:
+To sample the nosie we need to get the uv coordinates for the box's face.

 ```glsl
 const float INSIDES_NOISE = 0.3